 The root word of repetition is “repeat”.
-When you repeat a certain size, or shape or color you add strength to the overall image.
+When you repeat a certain size or shape or color you add strength to the overall image.
 Repetition is a basic concept in the world of art.
 If you want to make a statement, you repeat certain elements again and again.
 If you repeat something once or twice it becomes more interesting.
 If you repeat something many times it becomes a pattern and takes on a life of its own.

-A single, simple subject with a plain non-distracting background definitely has its strengths, but it is NOT the only way to keep a viewers attention.
-Patterns are to photography, what Rhythm is to music.
+A single, simple subject with a plain non-distracting background definitely has its strengths, but it is NOT the only way to keep a viewer’s attention.
+Patterns are to photography what rhythm is to music.
 Without the limitation of just a single point of interest, repetition helps your eye dance from point to point with pure delight.
 You are not asked to make a judgment of the subject, simply to explore it.
 Like music, you are not expected to just listen to a single note, but to take in the high notes, low notes, the movements, and the beat.
-The goal here is not to just witness a good photograph, but to experience it.
-Thus, when repetition is used correctly . . . it can greatly increase the emotional impact of your images.
+The goal here is not to just witness a good photograph but to experience it.
+Thus, when repetition is used correctly, it can greatly increase the emotional impact of your images.

 Patterns and repetition can be found all around us: a row of trees, a field of sunflowers, or a line of children waiting for a bus.
-When you get into the world of Close-Up Photography, you will start to discover a whole new world of patterns.
+When you get into the world of close-up photography, you will start to discover a whole new world of patterns.
 Often things that you perceive as solid or even as a single texture are made up of much smaller patterns.

 Like most things on earth, too much of a good thing can become bad (or stale or boring).
 It’s like when you first start taking pictures using a star filter.
 Occasionally, it makes some really cool effects and you have some unique images.
-But if you used it ALL the time; what at first seems unique now becomes common place, or worse yet . . . out of place.
+But if you used it ALL the time; what at first seems unique now becomes common place, or worse yet—out of place.

-The most common way to keep repetition from becoming boring is to deliberately “break” the pattern.
+The most common way to keep repetition from becoming boring is to deliberately break the pattern.
 Think of a fruit stand with an entire box of big red juicy apples.
 Now take one of those apples out and replace it with an orange.
-This technique is often referred to as creating a “Spot”.
+This technique is often referred to as creating a “spot.”
 A spot is nothing more than the deliberate use of opposition to force the viewer to look again and again.
 It may seem overly simple, but changing a single element in your shot can often make the difference between boring and fascinating.

 Keep patterns and rhythm in mind when you line up a number of people for a group portrait.
 Here you will be dealing with similar shapes.
 Try to place them in a pleasing pattern.
 Start with three people and have them line up so that their heads form a triangle.
 As you add people form another triangle.
 You are adding to the pattern by creating a rhythm of triangles that dance together.
-A group of nine people on their own could form an ugly mob . . . or they could form a very pleasing family portrait if you use the concept of repetition.
+A group of nine people on their own could form an ugly mob or they could form a very pleasing family portrait if you use the concept of repetition.
 Remember what we said at the beginning.
-Repetition is a tool, what you build with it determines if people consider you a Master Photographer or “weekend warrior” who just takes snapshots.
+Repetition is a tool.
+What you build with it determines if people consider you a master photographer or weekend warrior who just takes snapshots.

 About the Author:

-Award winning writer / photographer Tedric Garrison has 30 years experience in photography (www.betterphototips.com).
+Award winning writer / photographer Tedric Garrison has 30 years experience in photography (better-photo-tips.blogspot.com).
 As a Graphic Art Major, he has a unique perspective.
 His photo eBook “Your Creative Edge” proves creativity can be taught.
 Today, he shares his wealth of knowledge with the world through his website.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: